knuedge/lita-puppet/README.md

     pp cert clean <host>

 **Note** though that this doesn't do anything on the client side.
 If you want puppet to work on the `<host>` machine you'll need to generate a new cert.
 Usually you run this if you're planning to do that anyway though.

+#### Query PuppetDB for the Roles and Profiles used by a node
+    puppet catalog <certname> profiles

+This is also available as:

+    puppet node <certname> profiles
+    pp catalog <certname> profiles
+    pp node <certname> profiles

+Where `<certname>` is the SSL certificate name used for Puppet.
+This is usually the FQDN for the host.